dpla/social-media-proof-of-concept/EXTRACTION-HOWTO.md

 - An `archive` directory that contains two [WARC](<https://en.wikipedia.org/wiki/WARC_(file_format)>) (web archive) files.

+## Extracting text and video

 The WARC with the `text` prefix contains the text that was scraped out of the page after the comments were loaded.
 You can see the contents by running a command like:

 > gzcat text-20240814180920377.warc.gz

 The other WARC, which begins with the label `rec`, contains the data captured from the web session.

 The included [extraction.py](extraction.py) script can extract a video file from the WARC.
 It does this by cycling through the .mp4 entries in the WARC and saving them out as independent video files.
-Generally speaking,
+The video extraction script requires that `warcio` is installed, you can do so by running `pip install warcio` or `pip3 install warcio`.

+## Creating a transcript for search indexing

+The next step is to extract the audio track of the video for transcription.
+Install `ffmpeg` and run a command like:

-ffmpeg -i input.mp4 -vn -acodec pcm_s16le -ar 16000 -ac 2 output.wav
+> ffmpeg -i input.mp4 -vn -acodec pcm_s16le -ar 16000 -ac 2 output.wav

+Next, we'll get a transcript based on this audio track.
+We're using Whisper.cpp because it supports GPUs on ARM Macs with zero configuration or setup, which greatly speeds transcription.
+Download [whisper.cpp](https://github.com/ggerganov/whisper.cpp), change into the directory, and run these commands to set it up:

+> make
+> bash ./models/download-ggml-model.sh base

+Whisper.cpp is ready to run.
+The following command will generate a transcript from the audio (edit the path to the .wav file to match yours):

-./main -m /Users/michael/github/whisper.cpp/models/ggml-large-v3.bin -f ~/crawls/collections/crawl-20240814180624500/archive/output.wav
+> ./main -m models/ggml-large-v3.bin -f ~/crawls/collections/crawl-20240814180624500/archive/output.wav

+This will print the output to the console as part of the logging output, but using the switch `-oj` will write a .json file with the content to the same folder as the .wav.
+There are more formatting options you can peruse with the `-h` switch.

+## Conclusion

+With techniques like these, it is easy to envision how an archive of TikToks that were collected using web archiving tools could be the primary asset in a repository that allowed for a number of secondary use cases, such as:

+- Viewing the posts in an embedded WACZ viewer.
+- Playing the video in a player outside the primary interface.
+- Searching and discovering posts via transcriptions of the audio or keywords in comments.
+- Performing analytical workflows on the transcriptions and comments to discover trends.